This Week's Study

 WHAT WE LEARN ABOUT GOD

-God is good; there is always something to rejoice in.
+God is inexhaustible; he always has something to teach us.

 A PICTURE OF JESUS